Monday, May 07

 It is a good chance to share your views on this matter, to receive feedback from the right audience, to benchmark your criteria against others practice and to search for the latest “well integrity life hacks” to be implemented in your company.

-Before taking that strategic (and necessary) transformation, we need to be able to find the right tools to leverage the current experience, data, and knowledge.
+Before making that strategic (and necessary) transformation, we need to be able to find the right tools to leverage the current experience, data, and knowledge.
 As such, the session will be addressing some basic, yet critical topics:

 Today, more than ever, the old adage “you only have one chance to drill and complete a well correctly” has never been more true.
-A properly constructed well is one that provides the safe and efficient delivery of hydrocarbons and does not require costly work-over programmes.
+A properly-constructed well is one that provides the safe and efficient delivery of hydrocarbons and does not require costly work-over programmes.
 To achieve this goal, engineers use and integrate various simulations and testing tools to help them create drilling programmes that optimise the cost of the operations.
 Furthermore, they use structured QA/QC processes to identify material/process weaknesses as soon as possible, correct them, and prevent them from causing costly non-productive time events.

-- How can we optimise the well architecture to encompass all requirements that will show-up during the life of the well?
+- How can we optimise the well architecture to encompass all requirements that will show up during the life of the well?

 - How can we design tubulars and goods that will not suffer from corrosion?

 - What is the best approach to design cementing operations?

 - How can we optimise communication between various stakeholders to trust design operations, as they are usually performed?